Contact-Based Automations

 Either of these types can include the following 'Actions':

-• SMS (text message) - a short-form update or notification from your team's CRM number
+- SMS (Text Message) – Send a short-form update or notification from your team’s CRM number.

-• Task - assign a task to a specific user or user type, to be completed on a specific delay
+- Task – Create a task assigned to a specific user or user type, to be completed after a set delay.

-• Tags - apply one or more to help keep your contacts organized
+- Tags – Apply one or more tags to help organize and segment your contacts for better tracking.

-⚠️ Automations can only run once per contact.
-When testing an automation multiple times, be sure to create a new test contact to ensure a proper assignment.
+⚠️ Automations run once per contact.
+For testing, create new test contacts to ensure proper assignment.

 👍 This concludes what is a contact based automation